Frequently Asked Questions.

 What forms of payment do you take?

-We accept all major credit cards, debit cards, cash, and Apple Pay.
+We accept all major credit cards, debit cards and Apple Pay.
+Currently, in the new normal, we are not accepting cash payment.

 My friends want to come with me.
 Can we book appointments at the same time?